JeremieDemarchez/iCasa_Smartwatch/README.md

 Contributors
 =====

-This project has been created by the LIG laboratory Adele team of Grenoble University.
+This project has been created by the LIG laboratory ADELE Research Group of Grenoble University.
 The main contributors are
-- _Adele team_
+- _ADELE Research Group_
 - _Orange Labs_

 Source Organization